alex-strobel/NFC-Grades/README.md

 # NFC-Grades

-**Data and Code for Strobel, Strobel, Steinmayr & Preckel (in prep.).
-On the interplay of motivational characteristics and school grades: The role of Need for Cognition**
+**Data and Code for manuscript "On the interplay of motivational characteristics and school grades: The role of Need for Cognition"**

 2022-02-09